sbcrumb/Guardian/README.md

 ### Database Management

 - **Export/Import**: Create JSON backups of all Guardian data (settings, devices, preferences) for migration or recovery.
 The export contains sensitive information like your Plex token, so handle it securely.
-Note that importing a database will only merge data (overwriting existing records or adding new ones) and will not delete any existing records
+It doesnt include include sessions history and notifications.
+Note that importing a database will only merge data (overwriting existing records or adding new ones) and will not delete any existing records.

 ### Administrative Tools

 - **Reset Stream Counts**: Clears the streams count statistics for all devices while preserving device and settings.
 - **Delete All Devices**: Permanently removes all device records from the app.
-This will delete all device-specific settings, approval status, and session history.
+This will delete all device-specific data, notifications and sessions history.
 Users will need to be re-approved when they next attempt to stream
 - **Reset Entire Database**: Completely wipes all Guardian data including settings, devices, user preferences, sessions history and notifications.
 This returns Guardian to its initial state as if freshly installed.
-Default settings will be restored and all configuration must be redone
+Default settings will be restored and all configuration must be redone.
+Recommended before importing a backup for a clean install

 ---